 Radnor House contributes towards employees' pension schemes.
 Further details are available from the HR department.

 All employees are automatically provided with free life assurance cover up to age 65 or state pension age.
-If an employee dies in service, our scheme will pay three times his/her annual salary to the employee's family or nominated beneficiary.
+If an employee dies in service, our scheme will pay four times his/her annual salary to the employee's family or nominated beneficiary.

 Cycling to Work Scheme